 Are you wondering what percentage of searches are voice?
 Well, Search Engine Land reports that in the U.S., 20% of searches run on Android are voice searches.
 (This statement was attributed to Google’s CEO, Sundar Pichai.)
 With the integration of third-party services that allow for a variety of transactions, this number has gone up and will continue to rise, according to voice search stats.

 How conversational Google Assistant is nowadays may have something to do with this particular experiment back in 2016.
 BuzzFeed published a piece about it, interviewing Google software engineer, Andrew Dai.

 Why romance novels?
-Dai cites that these works of fiction generally present the same plots using varying means of expressions.
+Dai cites that these works of fiction generally present the same plots using varying means of expression.
 This particular quality is what makes them the perfect tools for developing an AI’s understanding of nuances in language.
 While it would be interesting to test Google Assistant’s capabilities, we’re not saying you should put your assistant to the test with raunchy questions.
-But what you do on your on free time is really up to you.
+But what you do in your own free time is really up to you.

 Source: Search Engine Land

 Google Assistant works by answering queries using the Google search index, then formulating the results into a verbal explanation for users.
 Alexa, on the other hand, relays questions to the cloud, where the user’s need is determined and looked up based on the skill needed to complete the request.
 Additionally, Alexa relies on Bing search engine instead of Google.